TrustAIRLab/GPTracker/README.md

 ## 🛡️ Ethics & Disclosure

 Our study involves online data collection on the GPT Store, which could raise legal and ethical considerations.
 First, our study has been approved by our institution’s Institutional Review Board (IRB).
-In close collaboration with our Data Protection and Management Department, we formulated a data management plan to ensure our study complies with GDPR [4].
+In close collaboration with our Data Protection and Management Department, we formulated a data management plan to ensure our study complies with GDPR.
 Throughout all steps, only the authors of this paper conduct the annotations, and no external participants are involved.
 We have also taken utmost care to ensure that our testing does not disrupt services, harm users, or cause any unintentional damage.
 Specifically, we query GPTs using four registered accounts, strictly adhering to query limitations.
 We explicitly disable the “improve the model for everyone” setting for all accounts to opt out of model training.
 According to OpenAI, all interactions with GPT are invisible to the GPT builder and other users, ensuring the harmless of our queries.
 We also delete the chat history to minimize the impact on target platforms after each query session.
 During our experiments, we responsibly disclosed our findings to OpenAI.

 **This repo is intended for research purposes only.
 Any misuse is strictly prohibited.**